VoodooTeam/prometheus-middleware/readme.md

 # Purpose

-Agent to create an HTTP server to expose prometheus metrics.
+Mdule to create an HTTP server to expose prometheus metrics.
 By default it:
 - runs an HTTP server to expose metrics
 - instantiates and returns a [prom-client](https://www.npmjs.com/package/prom-client)